Community colleges have responded to the needs of working adults with online options.

 Another disadvantage is that while enrolling and participating in a MOOC is often free, receiving transferable credit can be expensive, costing $150 to $300 per credit hour (or $450 to more than $1000 per average class).
 Low-income students may find themselves unable to pay for the credits they’ve earned, and therefore unable to transfer the credit to their community college programs.

 Conclusion – Online Learning in Community Colleges

 Online learning options have the potential to make community college even more accessible to working adults.
 However, student preparation, background, and even income can be predictors of student success.
 Students who need support services or have not completed traditional K-12 education may find it difficult to succeed in online courses.
-Students sometimes confuse flexibility with rigor, and are not prepared for the commitment necessary to successful complete a college course.
-When community colleges carefully assess student readiness, student retention and student success increase.
+Students sometimes confuse flexibility with rigor and are not prepared for the commitment necessary to successfully complete a college course.
+When community colleges carefully assess student readiness, student retention, and student success increase.